One Simple Strategy to Help Make Homework Time Easier

 Rather than pointing out what’s wrong, notice progress and improvements.
 Encourage persistence.
 These strategies will go a long way towards diffusing power struggles and will keep the next homework time from becoming a battleground.

-What do you say we retire the red pencil?
+So, what do you say?
+Shall we retire the red pencil?
 I encourage you to adopt a new mindset when it comes to your kids’ homework and test mistakes.
 Not only will you avoid a power struggle or two, but you’ll also find your kids are more likely to try new things and take risks in their learning.
-When that happens, you begin to foster a sense of discovery and innovation that will take them so much further in life than any red line ever would.
+When that happens, you begin to foster a sense of discovery and creativity that will take them so much further in life than any red line ever could.

-History is filled with stories of mistakes that turn out to be brilliant inventions or positive turns in the road for people.
-Celebrate them, and your kid for trying their best and persevering!
+History is filled with stories of mistakes that turn out to be brilliant inventions and positive turns.
+Celebrate them, and your kids, for trying their best and persevering!
 It’s a game-changer!

 I get it.
-Homework battles can be frustrating, but try these 3 steps and you’ll be amazed at how encouraged and empowered your children feel.
-Once you solve the homework issues, don’t be surprised if other issues arise – sibling rivalry, backtalk, defiance – that’s often how it goes with parenting.
+Homework battles can be frustrating, but after implementing these 3 steps, you’ll be amazed at how encouraged and empowered your children will feel.

 What You Should Do Next: